christopherlee-hs/Project-Water/README.md

 Update 4/11/17: the order of the pools in the pools sheet no longer matters.

-Update 4/12/17: Changed "Running" indicator to progres bar.
+Update 4/12/17: Changed "Running" indicator to progress bar.

+Update 4/12/17 2: Bug fixes.